joehahn/grid_walker/README.md

-However success is not 100%, and the following plays numerous grid_walker games in order to chart the initial agent positions ultimately result in a win for the AI (which is signified in the chart below via 'g' for Goal) and which agent starting positions result in a loss (ie the AI guided the agent into pit 'p' or else agent wandered the grid until the available moves 'm' where exhausted):
+However success is not 100%, and the following plays numerous grid_walker games in order to chart the initial agent positions ultimately result in a win for the AI (which is signified in the chart below via 'g' since the AI delivered the agent into the Goal) and which agent starting positions result in a loss (ie the AI guided the agent into pit 'p' or else agent wandered the grid until the available moves 'm' where exhausted):
 ![](figs/grid_test.png)